 Britton's success in establishing the New York Botanical Garden is evident in its 125 years of scientific and aesthetic achievements.
 For a new form to transform the organizational landscape, however, it must take on a life of its own, propagating beyond the original into new geographical and cultural domains.
 In creating the NYBG, Britton touched many cities far beyond the boundaries of New York, as his organization inspired a wave of garden foundings across the country.
 This new form also had ramifications outside the world of botany.
-The model of an expert-led, privately financed, publicly oriented organization committed to cultivating expert knowledge gave impetus to the founding of such organizations in many other domains of service and knowledge.
+The NYBG, the American Museum of Natural History, and the Metropolitan Museum of Art became exemplars of expert-led, privately financed organizations committed to cultivating knowledge and offering public enrichment.

 The celebration of New York's world-class botanical garden in the national press as well as via social networks of wealthy citizens and professional networks of botanists and horticulturists led to a proliferation of botanical gardens across the U.S. In 1895, covering the founding of the NYBG from the other end of the continent, the Portland Oregonian ambitiously predicted that "the New World will show in 10 years from now as many botanical gardens as the Old" (Oregonian, December 27, 1895, p.
 6).
 The prestige of the New York project and its leaders helped forge an association between botanical gardens and strong civic cultures.
 Wealthy civic leaders in other communities took their cue from the Manhattan elites who had successfully advanced the idea that an important city-whether American or European-included a botanical garden among its major institutions.
-Soon after Britton launched his campaign in New York, Pittsburgh's Henry Phipps-Andrew Carnegie's boyhood friend and longtime
+Soon after Britton launched his campaign in New York, Pittsburgh's Henry Phipps-Andrew Carnegie's boyhood friend and longtime business partner-made a gift to his fellow citizens of a small botanical garden, hiring the same firm as Britton (Lord & Burnham Co.) to design the conservatory.
+In 1895, civic leaders in Buffalo established a